4GeeksAcademy/master-javascript-programming-exercises/exercises/146.2-ArrayToObject/README.md

 ## 💡 Hints:

-+ Do not change the input string.
++ Do not change the input array.

 + Assume that all elements in the array will be of type `string`.